NZSA Visiting Lecturers

 The New Zealand Statistical Association coordinates and provides some financial support for a tour of New Zealand universities by a distinguished overseas statistician.
 Normally the funding covers domestic travel within New Zealand, while host institutions cover local costs.

-NZSA Visiting Lecturers have been:
+Past NZSA Visiting Lecturers were:

 Prof Ingram Olkin2010